odin-arsenal/draupnir/README.md

 ### When to Use?

 Use this template if you want a lean starting point with just a `lib` and `project.odin` directories.
 Ideal for experiments, simple applications or want to tailor the structure at will.
-It includes the `run` script that enables the `-collection:project=.` param, and can build `debug` and `release` versions of both `project.odin` and `lib`.
+It includes the `run` script that enables the `-collection:project=.` param, and can build `debug` and `release` versions of both `project.odin`.

 - [See the contents of the minimal template](minimal-template).